tandt53/api-clients/README.md

 [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) is the best tool I found to generate a client from an openapi specification.
 However, it has some limitations:

-- The purpose of generated code is seems to be for front end development.
+- The purpose of generated code seems to be for front end development.
 It is not flexible enough to be used in testing.
-- It does not support to generate a client for codeceptjs, cypress or k6.
+- It does not support to generate a client for codeceptjs, axios, cypress or k6.

 ## Problem and Solution